joey-dev/CylDiscordBot/README.md

 - git
 - makefile

-to install:
+to install: (only first time)
+- add the env files: `backend.env` and `bot.env`. to the root of the project (where this file is located)
 - make download
-- add the .env files to the correct folders
+- make runDocker (will return a error at first, and stating a command that you need to run)
 - make install

-- make runDocker (will return a error at first, and stating a command that you need to run)
+to run: (only if you havnt run the install commands this session)
+- make runDocker

 Every url starts with localhost:{port}